 Together, the 900,000 Sailors, Marines, and civilians in the Department of the Navy (DoN) form the world's most formidable expeditionary fighting force capable of maritime defense, major combat operations, and disaster relief.
 To maintain military readiness, the Navy must train the way we fight.

 The success of the Navy's at-sea environmental stewardship program contributes to the success of our military mission, all while preserving the ocean environment for future generations.

-AT-SEA TRAINING Military training and testing activities must be as realistic as possible to provide Sailors with the experiences necessary for success and safety.
+- AT-SEA TRAINING Military readiness activities must be as realistic as possible to provide Sailors with the experiences necessary for success and safety.

-SONAR SONAR is an acronym for SOund Navigation And Ranging and is used to find and identify objects in the water.
-Some types of sonar can be used to calculate distance to objects by measuring the time between when a sound wave is sent out and when the reflected sound, or echo, is received.
-Navy Sailors use sonar to detect submerged objects such as submarines and mines.
+- SONAR Originally an acronym for SOund Navigation And Ranging, sonar is a technique used to find and identify objects in the water.
+Some types of sonar can be used in military readiness activities to calculate distance to objects by measuring the time between when a sound wave is sent out and when the reflected sound – or echo – is received.
+Navy Sailors use sonar to detect submerged objects, such as submarines and mines.

-CITY AT SEA Thousands of hard-working Sailors live at sea for months at a time – find out how the Navy responsibly dispose of all the plastic that is generated each day.
+- CITY AT SEA Thousands of hard-working Sailors live at sea aboard Navy vessels for months at a time – find out how the Navy responsibly disposes of all the plastic that is generated each day.

-PROTECTIVE MEASURES The Navy implements protective measures before, during, and after Navy training exercises to reduce potential impacts to marine species.
+- PROTECTIVE MEASURES The Navy implements protective measures before, during, and after military readiness activities to reduce potential impacts to marine species.